Charlotte Wrongful Death Lawyer

 You’ll want to search for a lawyer and act on a wrongful death claim as soon as you can.
 Otherwise, you may run out of time to do so.
 Under North Carolina state law, the statute of limitations for a wrongful death claim is two years from the date of the death in question.
 If you wait too long to file your claim, you may lose the opportunity to receive compensation.

-Before pursuing a wrongful death claim, you should consult with an experienced wrongful death attorney to understand your options and to establish a timeline that can ensure you are working within the statute of limitations.
+Before pursuing a wrongful death claim, you should consult with an experienced Charlotte wrongful death attorney to understand your options and to establish a timeline that can ensure you are working within the statute of limitations.

 Proving Liability